 Plan Your Visit to the Eiffel Tower

-More Information: Check out our Guide to the Eiffel Tower, which has a lot more valuable information about how to visit the Eiffel Tower.
+More Information: Check out our guide How to Visit the Eiffel Tower, which has a lot more valuable information about how to visit the Eiffel Tower.

 Getting here by Metro: Line 9, stop Trocadero; Line 6, Bir-Hakeim; Line 8, stop Ecole-Militaire.
 For the prettiest walk to the Eiffel Tower, get off at the Trocadero metro station and enjoy the view as you approach the tower (allow 15 minutes for this walk).